Dean Potter: Delicate Arch climb

 Controversy surrounded Potter after his 2006 climb of Delicate Arch in Arches National Park, for which he lost his sponsorship from the Patagonia clothing company.
 "There wasn't any legal reason for me not to climb it," Potter said of Delicate Arch, despite well-established tradition forbidding climbing named features in the park.
-This incident resulted in a blanket ban on the activity within Arches National Park.
+Potter's actions exploited vague language as a loophole, which has since been changed to enforce a blanket ban on the activity within Arches National Park.
 Potter had previously created conflict with Park authorities by slacklining between the Three Gossips.

 "I didn't see any moral reason not to climb it.
 I didn't hurt it," he said, though rope grooves in the soft sandstone were later found, possibly created or enhanced by the professional photographers Potter brought along to publicize the climb.

 Potter said he would not climb Totem Pole, the spire in Monument Valley that Navajo imbue with religious significance.
 Delicate Arch, despite its prominence on Utah license plates, did not have the stature of the sacred Arizona tower, he said: "I didn't see a reason why it's wrong, why we shouldn't mesh with nature."
 An account said: "At first Potter's handler at Patagonia spread the word of his climb by calling the Salt Lake Tribune.
 Public outrage was immediate, though, especially in Utah, where many see Delicate Arch as a symbol for the state's wild beauty."

 Potter's Delicate Arch climb was memorialized in hip hop artist Kris "Odub" Hampton's song "Not All Roses," which chronicles the controversy surrounding the climb.
 Odub's later "Cease and Desist" responds to the cease-and-desist order that Potter's attorney sent the artist in response to "Not All Roses."

-Highlining, BASE jumping, and FreeBASEing
+Other extreme sports

-Potter was also known for highlining and BASE jumping.
+Potter was also known for highlining and for his BASE jumping.
 He was introduced to slacklining by Charles Victor Tucker III, known as "Chongo", one of the first three people to highline across Lost Arrow Spire.
-Potter completed a variety of highline-crossings without the benefit of a safety lanyard, backup line, or BASE jumping parachute.
+Potter completed a variety of highline-crossings without the benefit of a safety climbing lanyard, backup-line, or even a BASE jumping parachute.
 Some included lines suspended as much as 3000 ft above the ground in Yosemite National Park.